Kiffhost/exalted-scripture-understanding/Merits/Prehensile Tongue-Trunk.md

   - source/lunar-book
 Cost: 2
 ---
 The mutant has a prehensile trunk, tongue, or similar appendage.
-It’s a fully functional limb — though it suffers a −1 offhand penalty — and a light weapon with the Bashing, Brawl, Disarming, Flexible, Grappling, and Natural tags.
+It’s a fully functional limb — though it suffers a −1 offhand penalty — and a light weapon with the Bashing, [[Brawl]], Disarming, Flexible, [[Grappling]], and Natural tags.